Code-Institute-Submissions/Milestone-project-two-8/README.md

  ## Project Description 💻

 This project is a five page HTML,CSS and Javascript travel website project, where users can explore different parts of World to travel.
-1. The main page **Index page** welcome's you with colourful navigation , good typography, 3D image slider as hero images , travelers can explore adventures, offers, places to explore ,testimony of clients and can know more about the **Destination-travel agency** with more helpful footer.
+1. The main page **Index page** welcome's you with colourful navigation , good typography, 3D image slider as hero images , travelers can explore adventures, offers, places to explore ,testimony of clients and can know more about the **Destinations-travel agency** with more helpful footer.
-2. The second page **About Us** has more information about **Destination-Travel agency** where you can know what we provide ,history of agency,adventures we offer to clients ,successfull tours ,newsletter to hear more from us with our clients testimony and informative footer.
+2. The second page **About Us** has more information about **Destinations-Travel agency** where you can know what we provide ,history of agency,adventures we offer to clients ,successfull tours ,newsletter to hear more from us with our clients testimony and informative footer.
 3. The third page **Vacation**  users can explore different places around world to travel , can choose best deals ,can choose more travel options with days and prices and ends with informative footer.
 4. The fourth page **Contact Us** users can view  address ,contact number with Email address represented with icons , a clear map and users can also reach us with their name ,Email and send us message !
 5. The fifth page **Book Now** gives users to choose destination, favourite activities with a check-in and check-out dates and also a price range slider where users can select price to book a trip .